Relative elegance and cartesian cubes with one connection: Relatively elegant Reedy categories

 \subsubsection{Eilenberg-Zilber decompositions}

-In the special case of maps $0 \mono X$, the property of being Reedy monomorphic can be more simply characterized: it is equivalent to the uniqueness of non-degenerate factorizations of elements of $X$.
+The Reedy monomorphisms with initial domain can be characterized more simply: an object $X$ is Reedy monic exactly if every element of $X$ writes uniquely up to isomorphism as a degeneracy of a non-degenerate element of $X$.
 We are not aware of a proof of this precise statement (\cref{cofibrant-iff-unique-non-degenerate}) in the literature, though we would be surprised if it were unknown.
 We use Cisinski's term ``Eilenberg-Zilber decomposition'' \cite[Proposition 8.1.13]{cisinski06} for what Berger and Moerdijk call \emph{standard decompositions}.